Frequently Asked Questions About Recycling at MIT

 Please note: The proper disposal of white goods is regulated under both Massachusetts and, in most cases, Federal Law.
 Responsible handling of your white goods ensures that MIT and your department are complying with disposal restrictions.
 Equipment that has been improperly abandoned will be traced back to the source for removal charges.

 How do I recycle or replace a light bulb?

 All light bulbs must be disposed of properly under Massachusetts and Federal Law.
-To replace light bulbs or to request pickup of light bulbs, submit a request through Atlas under the Building Services tab, under the Repairs section.
+To replace light bulbs or to request pickup of light bulbs, submit a request through Atlas under the Campus Services tab, under the Repairs section.
 Or, contact the Environment, Health and Safety Office to schedule removal of light bulbs.

 How do I get a recycling bin?

 The desk-side bin

 Desk-side bin is approximately the same size as a desk-side trash can.
 There is no charge to MIT departments for the desk-side bins.
 To order, go to the Campus tab in Atlas and click on the Recycling and Trash link.
 Then, fill out the order form.
 Your bin will be sent within five business days.

 Centralized indoor bin is approximately the size of a hallway trash bin.
 The Department of Facilities supplies bins for hallways.
 However, DLCs are responsible for ordering centralized bins for their offices, labs, conference rooms, and lunch rooms.

 We are doing a major clean out of files.
 How do I get a really large bin?